Sortix

 Sortix 1.1

 Sortix 1.1 is fully self-hosting and can rebuild all its ports out of the box.
-It's best to do a second full system rebuild, since the new ports were built with the old ports which may cause bugs not present in the actual release.
-Some of the ports in the mixed phase were also built without optional dependencies.
+It's ideal to do a second full system rebuild, since the new ports were built with the old ports which may cause bugs not present in the actual release.

 make mostlyclean clean-repository